qoolixiloop/qool-latex-loop/README.md

 >    * Open your browser and enter following URL:
 >         http://localhost:6419/
 >
 >    * Open your file with your prefered editor.
 For Vim type:
 >         $ vim my_md_file.md
 >
 >    * That's it!
 If you like to quit or change your folder just stop the server by pressing:
 >         Ctrl-D
 >
-> * Now you can move to an other folder containing .md files and start Grip again.
+> * Now you can move to another folder containing .md files and start Grip again.
 > * If you don't like to restart Grip for each file or folder, you can visit my Wiki page, which describes a [navigation alternative.][1003]
 >
 >📜